The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 When a business joins the scheme, the first day of the current VAT return period is normally the start of the annual accounting tax year.
 However, if the business applies to use the scheme late in a VAT return period, the first day of the annual accounting tax year will most likely start at the beginning of the next VAT return period.
 Please see Example 1.

 The annual accounting year will normally finish on the last day of the month, normally 12 months later.
 However, businesses can request that the annual accounting year is aligned with their business accounting year end or takes into consideration any busy or slack trading periods.
 The first annual accounting year may therefore not be 12 months long, if the business requests a date that coincides with its chosen date.
-It should be noted that if the first annual adjustment year is less than four months, HMRC will not expect the business to make any interim payments.
+It should be noted that if the first annual adjustment year is less than four months, HMRC does not expect the business to make any interim payments.
 Please see Example 2.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.